Appverse-Archive/appverse-mobile/appverse-samples/README.md

-# Appverse Example Applications for all platforms: iOS, Android, etc.
+# Appverse Application Samples

 This module contains application samples build using the Appverse platform.

-You will find here a bunch of application projects ready to be compiled and executed, in the following configurations:
+You will find here a bunch of application projects ready to be compiled and executed for all supported platforms (iOS, Android, etc), in the following project configurations:

 * Monotouch C# Project Samples (iOS application)
 * Eclipse Project Samples (Android application)